 Many foods pose choking hazards for our little ones, even when you least expect it.
-Sometimes certain foods can also be difficult for toddlers to fully enjoy as we do as adult—for example, when eating sliced oranges.
-My daughter is very independent these days, insisting on biting foods whole rather than having pieces cut for her.
+Sometimes certain foods can also be difficult for toddlers to fully enjoy as we do as adult—for example, when eating a sliced orange.
+My daughter is very independent these days.
+She insists on biting foods whole rather than having pieces cut for her.
 With this in mind, plus in an effort to minimize waste, I’ve engineered a pretty successful method of cutting oranges for my little girl to enjoy.
-Hope this works for you as well!
+Hope my tips on the perfect sliced orange work for you as well!

 Oranges tend to spray juice everywhere, making our kids sticky up to their elbows!
 What once was a pretty, colorful wedge soon becomes a piece of fruit that got more squished than it did eaten.
 We’re all far too familiar with this result when feeding our kids orange slices:

-Instead, give them oranges cut just right so that they can enjoy every bite!
+Instead, give them sliced oranges cut just right so that they can enjoy every bite!